-A Contract of Difference is a leverage product.
+A Contract for Difference is a leverage product.
 This means CFDs only require a small percentage of the underlying asset’s value as a deposit to open a position.
 The deposit, also known as margin, can then be used as leverage to open larger trades.
 As result, leverage can magnify trader’s gains but can also magnify losses.

 Unlike the stock market, where traders must pay the full share price to invest, CFDs require as little as 5 per cent of the asset’s value.
 This is part of the reason CFDs are attractive to many traders.
 Leveraged trades can apply to indices, oil prices, gold prices and crypto-currency prices.

 CFDs are not regulated and decentralised, which means they do not trade through an exchange.
 To engage in a Contract for Difference, traders must first open a trading account with a CFD broker such as EightCap.
 Once an account is opened, clients gain access to software trading platform MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 Using this software, traders can open and close a position to buy or sell a financial instrument with or without leverage.Traders deposit funds directly into their trading account instead of using a clearing house and agree to the terms of the contract, set by the broker.